Home / Military History / Roman Corvus: How Rome...

 The Battle of Ecnomus (256 BC)

-One of the largest naval battles in ancient history, Ecnomus showcased the Corvus on a massive scale.
+One of the largest naval battles in ancient history, the Battle of Ecnomus showcased the Corvus on a massive scale.
+Many modern historians regard it as one of the largest naval engagements ever fought in terms of the number of ships involved.
+(Polybius, Histories 1.26-1.28; Goldsworthy; Lazenby)

 Strategic Context